S4DS-IEM/S4DS-Bot/README.md

 ---------------------------------------------------------------------------------

-So, following the above steps one can easily deploy the bot on a local machine.
+So, following the above steps one can easily deploy the bot on a local machine or as a web application hosted on a cloud platform.

-Documentation for advanced and specific functions will be updated shortly.